Loggly Single Sign-On (SSO)

 Loggly’s SSO capability is available to customers with Enterprise subscription plans.
 Loggly can integrate with a variety of solutions that support SAML such as:

-To set up SSO for your organization, please contact our support team at firstname.lastname@example.org with details of your Identity Provider.
+To set up SSO for your organization, please follow the instructions above and then contact our support team at email@example.com with details of your Identity Provider.
 A Loggly support engineer will reach out to you to discuss the details necessary to complete the setup on the back-end.

 Two-factor authentication (2FA)